Duration: 5 hours (approximately)

 Strandhill – This beautiful seaside village in the shadow of Knocknarea Mountain and Queen Meaves Cairn is a surfing mecca, buzzing with coffee shops, ice cream parlors and surf schools.
 We’ll stop long enough to enjoy a coffee and learn about the local history and folklore.

 Carrowmore Tombs* – This is the largest cemetery of megalithic tombs in Ireland and is also among the country’s oldest, with monuments ranging from five thousand to five thousand eight hundred years old.
 Archaeologists have recorded over 60 tombs of which 30 are visible.
 A restored cottage houses an exhibition relating to the site.
 Access to the tombs may be difficult for people with disabilities.
 Visitors are advised to wear shoes suitable for walking on uneven terrain.
-Admission is included in tour price. *Open April to October.
+Admission is included in tour price. *June to August only.

 Rosses Point – Famous for it’s never ending sandy beaches, unique light houses and spectacular sea views.
 No visit to Sligo would be complete without experiencing the captivating beauty of Rosses Point.